-Many of the big-box stores that used to fight each other for our business have closed their doors forever.
+Many of the big-box stores like Best Buy that used to fight each other for our business have closed their doors forever.
 Worse yet, websites like BFAds aren’t scanning sale ads so now we have to get them from each retailer directly.

 Finding the best deal requires either a lot of luck, or really good timing.

 I spent over ten years working in a big-box electronics store, and I spent countless Saturdays setting up the sale for the following week.
 Over the years, I’ve noticed a pattern when you can find the best deals.

 With that in mind…here are my insider tips to finding the best time to buy a new TV.